Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ## Introduction
 Duration: 1

-In this Quickstart, you'll take on the role of a chairlift manufacturer and build a Snowflake Native app that can analyze chairlift sensor data from chairlifts at different locations at a ski resort.
-The insights generated in the app can be used by the manufacturer or the customer to identify chairlifts that are in need of maintenance at the resort.
+In this Quickstart, you'll build a Snowflake Native Application that can analyze sensor data from chairlifts at different locations at a ski resort.
+Let's explore the scenario from the perspective of the application provider and an application consumer.

+– **Provider** – The provider of the app is a chairlift manufacturer.
+The app, once installed by a consumer, can run against chairlift sensor data housed in the consumer's account, and provide the consumer with important analytics and insights on the condition of each chairlift.

+– **Consumer** – The consumer of the app is a customer of the chairlift manufacturer.
+They have purchased and installed chairlifts in various locations across a ski resort they own, and they collect raw sensor data from the chairlifts using a connector that ingests this data directly into their account.
+The provider's app runs against this data and helps the customer identify chairlifts in need of maintenance.

 Within the app, you'll create the following:

 - **Dashboard** – A dashboard with a list of sensor warnings from all chairlifts at the ski resort.
 You'll be able to filter by chairlift and by sensor type.

-- **Configuration** – TBD (doesn't load for me)
+- **Configuration** – A tab that allows an application admin to toggle sensor warnings about chairlifts.

 - **Sensor data** – Visualizations of raw sensor data across all chairlifts at the ski resorts.
 You'll be able to filter by chairlift and by sensor type.